Protecode

 Protecode was a private company based in Ottawa, Ontario, Canada that provided open source license and security management software used for software development license compliance.

 It was acquired by Synopsys in November 2015 for undisclosed terms.
+Protecode is now known as Black Duck Binary Analysis.

 Products

 Protecode Enterprise System is a suite of tools for managing open source software licensing.
 Protecode utilizes a proprietary database of indexed public open source projects to compare against a software codebase in order to identify open source components and determine license obligations.

 The Protecode product suite produces a software inventory report, cross-referenced to licensing and copyright attributes, to indicate corresponding licensing obligations.
-Protecode also offers an audit service which can be used to produce an audit report, containing a software bill of materials and a license obligations report.
-Software audits are commonly requested prior to business transactions, like mergers and acquisitions or financing.

 In 2013, Protecode announced a single seat open source management scanning tool.